rschristopher/ischristtrue.com/src/logos/nativity.md

 !!! quote "Luke 2:41-51"
-    Now his parents went to Jerusalem every year at the feast of the passover.

-    And when he was twelve years old, they went up to Jerusalem after the custom of the feast.

-    And when they had fulfilled the days, as they returned, the child Jesus tarried behind in Jerusalem; and Joseph and his mother knew not of it.

-    But they, supposing him to have been in the company, went a day's journey; and they sought him among their kinsfolk and acquaintance.

-    And when they found him not, they turned back again to Jerusalem, seeking him.

-    And it came to pass, that after three days they found him in the temple, sitting in the midst of the doctors, both hearing them, and asking them questions.
+    His parents went to Jerusalem every year at the Feast of the Passover.
+And when He was twelve years old, they went up to Jerusalem according to the custom of the feast.
+When they had finished the days, as they returned, the Boy Jesus lingered behind in Jerusalem.
+And Joseph and His mother did not know it; but supposing Him to have been in the company, they went a day’s journey, and sought Him among their relatives and acquaintances.
+So when they did not find Him, they returned to Jerusalem, seeking Him.
+Now so it was that after three days they found Him in the temple, sitting in the midst of the teachers, both listening to them and asking them questions.

-    And all that heard him were astonished at his understanding and answers.

-    And when they saw him, they were amazed: and his mother said unto him, Son, why hast thou thus dealt with us? behold, thy father and I have sought thee sorrowing.
+    And all who heard Him were astonished at His understanding and answers.
+So when they saw Him, they were amazed; and His mother said to Him, “Son, why have You done this to us?
+Look, Your father and I have sought You anxiously.”

-    And he said unto them, How is it that ye sought me? wist ye not that I must be about my Father's business?

-    And they understood not the saying which he spake unto them.
+    And He said to them, “Why did you seek Me?
+Did you not know that I must be about My Father’s business?”
+But they did not understand the statement which He spoke to them.

-    And he went down with them, and came to Nazareth, and was subject unto them: but his mother kept all these sayings in her heart.
+    Then He went down with them and came to Nazareth, and was subject to them, but His mother kept all these things in her heart.

 This child is the *word of God made flesh*.